厙ぴ勛圖

 HOW TO APPLY

-Our value of tiakitanga guides our work to care for our environment, resources and people.
-UC is a leader in sustainability and is recognised in the top 50 of sustainable universities globally by Times Higher Education.
-Our teaching and learning prepares our graduates for a changing world where they will need to develop solutions to sustainability problems, and part of this is to ensure they learn on a campus where sustainable operations are also a priority.
+Our teaching and learning prepares our graduates for a changing world where they will need to develop solutions to sustainability problems.
+We want to ensure they learn on a campus where sustainable operations are also a priority.

 Privacy Preferences